Dachshund: Temperament

-Dachshunds can be aggressive to strangers and other dogs.
-Despite this, they are rated in the intelligence of dogs as an average working dog with a persistent ability to follow trained commands 50% of the time or more.
+Dachshunds are rated in the intelligence of dogs as an average working dog with a persistent ability to follow trained commands 50% of the time or more.

 They can have a loud bark.
 Some bark quite a lot and may need training to stop, while others will not bark much at all.
 Dachshunds can be standoffish toward strangers.
 A Japanese study found the Miniature Dachshund to have higher rates of refusing to move whilst on a walk, barking at outside noises whilst inside, barking at strangers visiting their home, separation anxiety, inappropriate elimination (faecal and urinary incontinence), hesitancy to approach unknown humans and canines, and aggression towards family members, highlighting the breed's stubbornness and aggression.